BietSoft/brixx.docs/brixx-decision-script/README.md

 `{String} [element]` - the Brixx decision table input element id.
 Can be every input element in the HTML document and will be searchd by `getElementById(element)`.

-`{Boolean} [link]` - the decition table output link flag.
+`{Boolean} [link]` - the decision table output link flag.
 Defines the output value as link and if is set opens a link in a browser window.
 The output value must be a valid link (URL) adress.

 `{String} [process]` - the Brixx decision table output process id.
 Runs a Brixx process (for future use).